mnijh/mnijh.github.io/cv.md

 {% include toc %}
 ---
 ## Current Position
-Since September 2016
-: PhD Student at the University of Bern
-: Supervisor: Prof. Willy Benz & Prof. Yann Alibert
-: SNF-Project: Formation and Evolution of planetary systems

-Since January 2017
+Since August 2021
-: Administrator of the high performance computing cluster of the theoretical astrophyisics & planetary sciences group (HORUS)
+: Teaching at Gymnasium Lerbermatt, Köniz, Switzerland : Independent Scientist
+: HPC-Advisor

 ## Education
+May 2021 -- PhD in Physic
+: Location: University of Bern
+: Supervisors: Prof. Willy Benz & Prof. Yann Alibert
+: Thesis: Characterization of the Internal Structure of Exoplanets

 October 2016 -- Master of Science in Physics (with specialisation in theoretical physics) : Location: University of Bern
 : Supervisor: PD Dr. Urs Wenger